-(37-63 semester hours)
+(34-63 semester hours)

-The following three concentrations are available: industrial/organizational psychology, community counseling and school counseling.
-The prerequisite for pursuing this degree is 18 hours in psychology, which is equivalent to a minor.
+The prerequisite for pursuing either the M.A. or M.S. degrees are 18 hours in psychology, which is equivalent to a minor.
 Students should plan a specified program with their graduate committees.
 If seeking a master's degree in psychology in any of these concentrations, candidates must request admission to the candidacy before completing 15 hours of graduate course work.